infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 SRR9: Trinquart's edge list has 23 edges, and our edge list has 21 edges.
 Trinquart's edge list has additional edges 2-->34 and 2-->43.
 We did not find PSR34 and PSR43 as included PSRs in SRR8.

-SRR10: identical
+SRR10: identical.

 SRR11: Trinquart's edge list has 26 edges, and our edge list has 27 edges.
 Our edge list has an additional edge 11 --> 75.
 We found PSR75 as an included PSR in SR11 (see Table F-4 of SRR11).

-SRR12: identical
+SRR12: identical.

 SRR13: Trinquart's edge list has 28 edges, and our edge list has 26 edges.
 The differences:
 - our edge list has 13 --> 46, 13 --> 76 that are not in the Trinquart's edge list.
-- Trinquart's edge list has: 13 --> 34, 13 --> 42, 13 --> 55 that are not in the edge list.
+- Trinquart's edge list has: 13 --> 34, 13 --> 42, 13 --> 43, 13 --> 55 that are not in our edge list.
 Reason:
 We found PSR46 and PSR76 as included PSRs in SRR13.
-We did not find PSR34, PSR42, and PSR55 as included PSRs in SRR13.
-In particular, PSR55 met the inclusion criteria.
-However, it is a report reporting a randomized controlled trial (RCT) study.
-And since only two RCT studies were identified, the analysis of RCTs were abandoned.
-Therefore, PSR55 did not contribute to evidence synthesis of SRR13.
+We did not find PSR34, PSR42, PSR43 and PSR55 as included PSRs in SRR13.
+In particular, PSR43 and PSR55 met the inclusion criteria.
+However, they report randonmized controlled trial (RCT) studies and two RCT studies were identified.
+Therefore, the analysis of RCTs were abandoned, and PSR43 and PSR55 did not contribute to evidence synthesis of SRR13.

-SRR14: Trinquart's edge list has 11 edges, and our edge list has 11 edges too.
-The difference:
-Trinquart's edge list has 14 --> 33, and our edge list has 14 --> 52 instead.
-Reason:
-We did not find PSR33 as an included PSR in SRR14.
-It was in fact excluded in the analysis (see Figure 2 of SRR14).
-We found PSR52 as an included PSR in SRR14.
+SRR14: identical.